Johnb-Labs/Tally/CSV_IMPORT_GUIDE.md

    - Save as CSV, XLSX, or XLS

 2. **Upload File**
-   - Go to Upload page in Tally (under Data Management)
+   - Go to Upload page in Tally
-   - **Select target division** from dropdown (required)
-   - Select your file and upload
+   - Select your file
-   - Automatic redirect to field mapping
+   - Click "Upload and Preview"

-3. **Map Fields (Intelligent Auto-Mapping)**
+3. **Map Fields**
-   - System automatically detects and suggests common field mappings
+   - System will automatically detect common fields
-   - Review suggested mappings for accuracy
-   - Adjust field mappings using dropdown selectors
+   - Review and adjust field mappings as needed
-   - Division is pre-selected from upload step
    - Map custom fields to appropriate columns

 4. **Import Data**
-   - Review the mappings
+   - Review the preview
-   - Click "Process" to import contacts
+   - Click "Import Contacts"
-   - Monitor import progress with animated indicators
+   - Monitor import progress

 ## Tips for Success